AbdielFco/AbdielFco/README.md

 ###

-<p align="left">My name is Abdiel and I'm a Developer and Engenier stundet, from Dominican Republic.</p>
+<p align="left">My name is Abdiel, and I'm a Developer and Engineering student from the Dominican Republic.</p>

 ###